ysycloud/paraGSEA/docs/Tools/quick_search_mpi.md

 which way do you want to input the GeneSet( 0 -> standard input , others -> file input ):
 ```

-if Available Memory is less than Needed Memory, It will produce the following output:
+If Available Memory is less than Needed Memory, it will produce the following output:
 ```shell
 available memory is not enough!!!
 Please use more nodes!!!
 ```